zachariahcox/spells/go/encrypt/README.md

 ### Using the Emergency Kit

-The layout of your emergency kit probaly looks like this:
+The layout of your emergency kit probably looks like this:

 ```bash
 ├── your-encrypted-file.enc